 The imagination can soon be turned into a reality.
 Mobile applications for healthcare, commonly termed as mHealth, is all set to empower the healthcare industry in coming future.
 At a global level, things have already started to take shape.
 Mobile technology in healthcare and medical field is opening up new paths for this generation.
 Indeed, healthcare and mobile app development opportunities are expanding its vistas for a better world.

 Imagine an application, a mobile application, capable to better human lives.
-Capable of transforming the functionalities of health care, a mobile app can now make lives easier for people, and secures it with the best blend of science and technology.
+Capable of transforming the functionalities of health care, a mobile app can now make lives easier for people, and secures it which shows the Importance of Science and technology.

 If we go by what Research2guidance says;